BeeKeeperAI/EscrowAI-Sample-Validation-Template/README.md

 1. List available data files,
 2. Fetch data files,
 3. Post a log message,
+4. Validate a report with in-line schema,
-4. and Post a final report.
+5. and Post a final report.

 ### Requirements.txt